Kozhikode mosque puts off Nabi Day celebrations for Hindu girl's marriage

 Soon after tying the knot and before leaving to the groom's house, the bride, Prathyusha A P, 22, called on the mahal committee members and wholeheartedly thanked them for the wonderful gesture.

-Not only did it put off the celebrations, but also actively took part in the marriage, playing the perfect host.
+Not only did the committee put off the celebrations, but they also actively took part in the marriage, playing the perfect host.

+Soon after tying the knot and before leaving to the groom's house, the bride, Prathyusha A P, 22, called on the mahal committee members and wholeheartedly thanked them for their wonderful gesture.

 Prathysha's house, Chemmamkuzhi in Changaroth grama panchayat is separated by only a four-meter-wide road from the mosque on the opposite side, which also houses a madrasa in the compound.